• Published August 5, 2024

 Anyone guiding a group toward a shared result will encounter challenges along the way — but what’s most challenging about leading organizations today?
 What are the top challenges of leadership, and have they shifted since the pandemic?

 Our research team has been exploring such questions for decades now to stay abreast of the challenges and issues most commonly faced by leaders at every level.
-(See our 2021 technical report and 2013 white paper for more information.)
+(See our 2023 research brief, 2021 technical report, and 2013 white paper for more information.)

 Our Research Into the Challenges of Leadership